-Board of Directors adopts resolution adopted to establish internal control systems
+Board of Directors adopts resolution adopted to establish internal control system

 In recent years, corporate scandals and lack of compliance have become matters of social concern.
-To prevent misconduct, management needs to implement stronger internal control systems.
-Japan's Company Law, which took effect in May 2006, obliges companies to construct internal control systems.
+To prevent misconduct, management needs to implement stronger internal control system.
+Japan's Company Law obliges companies to construct internal control system.

 Complying with Japan's Financial Instruments and Exchange Law